Welcome to today's edition of the Rush 24-7 podcast.

 After words?

-It's two words, not afterwards, but after words.
+Not afterwards, but after words.

-On C-SPAN, what is their after words?
+On C-SPAN, what is there after words?

 Nothing but a shot of the house chamber.

-The guest was Arthur Human Mazd.
+The guest was Arthur Human Mazda.

-His book, The Ayatollah Begs to Differ.
+His book, The Ayatollah, begs to differ.

 This week's interviewer was Columbia University Iranian Studies Professor Hamid Dabashi.

-What is your assessment of Ahmedini Zad?
+What is your assessment of Ahmedine Nizad?

-Listen to the plays to the audience, whoever the audience is.
+He plays to the audience, whoever the audience is.

 If he's talking to Iranian Americans, he'll sound like John Kerry.